josefinnilsson/wakemeapp/README.md

 - Created a weather component that, if the user have allowed the application to know current location, shows the weather were the user is located right now.
 - Created a news component that shows the latest news from Svenska Dagbladet.
 - Created a functionality that allows the user to switch between three different themes: minimalistic, NASA and Unsplash.
+- Created static components such as header and footer.

 ### What We Will Do
-- Add static components such as header and footer.
 - Add a drag-and-drop functionality to the compoenents to move them around.
 - Style the whole application.
+- Style mobile view.
 - Add error- and information messages to the user interface.

 ## Project structure